Meeting Diverse Client Needs

 semi-autonomous branches of larger organizations (e.g. labour and management, or

 different professions operating within a single organization).
-SPR is
+SPR has

-experienced in involving such diverse groups in the research process, and in
+a great deal of experience involving such diverse groups in the research process and in

-designing communications strategies to maximize support for surveys or other
+designing communications strategies to maximize support for surveys and other

 the quality of work in Canada encouraged participation by all business sectors,